How To Take Care of Your Luxury Watches

 For one, watches do not like to be exposed to hot temperatures for any length of time.
 By that we mean, during summer months, it is not wise to leave your watch in your car or glove compartment when outside temperatures are in the 90’s plus.
-The hot temperature inside your car will dry the oils in the jewels of the movement and a service to the mechanism of your watch may be needed to insure proper running condition.
+The hot temperature inside your car will dry the oils in the jewels of the movement and a service to the mechanism of your watch may be needed to ensure proper running condition.

 Likewise, if you are out sun tanning by the pool or on the beach, do not expose your watch to direct sunshine for hours as this will also heat up the watch and dry the oils inside the case.
 This advice applies to quartz watches (battery powered) and mechanical—both manual and self-winding watches.